Topics included in this article:

-- The "If" section is comprised of triggers like all camera events (i.e. human movement, license plate alert), door events (i.e. door open), environmental events (i.e. high temp, low temp), and other sensor events.
+- "If" - triggers from camera events (e.g. human movement, license plate alert, etc.), door events (e.g. door open, door closed, etc.), environmental events (e.g. high temp, low temp, etc.), and other sensor events.

-- The "At/On" section refers to locations or devices that are needing to be tied to the "If" section triggers.
+- "At/On" - locations or devices that need to be tied to the "If" triggers.

-- The "During" section is the time schedule for the rule and when it is active.
+- "During" - the schedule for when the rule should be active.

-- The "Then" section is the action that will happen when the trigger happens for the specific device in the specific time frame.
+- "Then" - the action that will occur when the trigger occurs for the specific device/location during the selected time frame.

 Example Use Case

-A good use case for the rules engine is to have a rule set up that sends out a warning to people who trespass onto the business premises when the place of business is closed.
-Below is a link to a LinkedIn post our company made showing how the rules engine works for this use case.
+A good use case for the rules engine is to set up a rule that warns people who trespass onto the business premises when the place of business is closed.
+Below is a link to one of our LinkedIn posts showing how the rules engine works for this use case.

 Rules Engine Walkthrough

-5. Once a trigger is picked move to the next section 'At/On' and pick the devices to which you want the trigger to be applied too.
-You have the option of either applying the triggers to a location or to individual devices.
+5. Once a trigger is selected, move to the next section, "At/On," and select the devices or locations to which you want the trigger applied.

 Have more questions?
 Contact Rhombus Support at +1 (877) 746-6797 option 2 or support@rhombus.com.